Table as a Modality for Large Language Models: Discussions

 \paragraph{Data augmentation techniques to enforce permutation invariance.} While data augmentation techniques to enforce permutation invariance are intuitive, they present practical challenges.
 For tables with dimensions $n \times m$, the number of possible permutations grows factorially as $n! \times m!$.
 Training on such a large augmented dataset is computationally prohibitive, and the resulting models are prone to overfitting due to the enormous training data requirements. \ours{} is designed to \textbf{be data-efficient, achieving structural permutation invariance without relying on large-scale data augmentation.}

 \paragraph{Injecting task-specific fine-grained structural representations.} Several recent parallel studies have proposed injecting fine-grained table semantics into LLMs for specific structured reasoning tasks.
 For example, TNT~\citep{long2025bridging} targets the \textsc{Text-to-SQL} task and models the database schema using column embeddings, enabling the LLM to generate accurate SQL queries.
 However, it ignores row-level semantics, making it less suitable for tasks like \textsc{TableQA}.
 HeGTa~\citep{Jin_Li_HGT_2025} adopts a heterogeneous graph encoder to capture rich structural features in complex tables (e.g., merged cells), but its graph encoding depends on the original table layout and lacks permutation invariance, making it sensitive to row/column reordering.
 Recent LLaSA~\citep{xu-etal-2025-llasa} introduces a parameter-heavy G-Former module to unify various structured data formats (e.g., knowledge graphs, databases), yet it is primarily tailored for clean, schematic data and struggles with the irregular formats in real-world tables such as HiTab.
-Moreover, these methods all require extensive pretraining.
+Moreover, these methods typically require extensive pretraining.
+Concurrently, HyperG~\citep{huang2025hyperg} mitigates sparsity via LLM-guided contextual augmentation, followed by semantic hypergraph construction and prompt-attentive hypergraph learning, which typically entails substantial extra preparation beyond task-level supervision due to the explicit augmentation pipeline.
 In contrast, our proposed \ours{} framework is designed to be \textbf{pretraining-free and plug-and-play}, requiring only task-level training data for effective adaptation.